paul-rogers/Drill-jig/jig-distro/src/assemble/docs/wire-protocol.md

 At any point the client can cancel the query by sending a Cancel request in place of the results request.

+### No Results Response

+The no results response is experimental.
+It allows the client to specify a maximum wait time for the next schema or set of results.
+If the time limit is exceeded, the server returns a no results response.
+The client can cancel the query, or can again poll the server.
+This feature is not yet implemented in the current code.

 ### Schema Response